entro314-labs/ember/README.md

 ## 📄 License

-Licensed under the Apache License 2.0 - see [LICENSE](LICENSE) for details.
+Licensed under the MIT License - see [LICENSE](LICENSE) for details.

 ## 🙏 Acknowledgments